wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 ## Update Details
+April 10:
+- Science Direct
+  - fixed no abstract situation
+  - in addtion to closeallconnections(), download a html file first then read and scrape it, in order to avoid 'time reachout' error

 April 6:
 - Science Direct (submit search form)
   - 4 types of info are collected: title, author, abstract , link